Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

-With the above we can show our main proposition for converting formulas to protocols in a noise-preserving way. \begin{proposition} Let $F$ be a (complete) formula that computes the function~$f$ and is resilient to $(\alpha,\beta)$-corruption of short-circuit gates in every input-to-output path.
-Then, a noisy KW-transformation yields a protocol $\pi$ (over channels with feedback) that solves $\KW_f$ and is resilient to $(\alpha,\beta)$-corruptions. \end{proposition} \begin{proof} We convert $F$ into the protocol $\pi$ defined for inputs $(x,y)\in F^{-1}(0)\times F^{-1}(1)$ in the following manner.
-The conversion is performed similar to the noisy KW-transformation (Definition~\ref{def:noisyKW}), however the mappings $a_v,b_v$ are set in a specific way we now describe.
+\item Order the nodes in the protocol tree in a BFS order starting from the root, and determine the mappings associated with each node in that order (i.e., before setting the mapping of some node, set the mapping of all its ancestors).

-Order the nodes in the protocol tree in a BFS order starting from the root, and determine the mappings associated with each node in that order (i.e., before setting the mapping of some node, set the mapping of all its ancestors).
-Assume we wish to set the mapping of a node~$v$.
-Let $S_{(v,x,y)}$ be the set of noise patterns $E$ such that $E$ is a $(\alpha,\beta)$-corruptions and such that an instance of $\pi$ given the input $(x,y)$ and noise~$E$ causes the protocol to reach the node~$v$ (note that this process is well defined due to the BFS order).
+\item For any inner node~$v$, let $S_{(v,x,y)}$ be the set of noise patterns $E$ such that $E$ is a $(\alpha,\beta)$-corruption and such that an instance of~$\pi$ given the input $(x,y)$ and noise~$E$ causes the protocol to reach the node~$v$ (note that this process is well defined due to the BFS order).